siberianfox/tinygwiki/Flow-Control-and-Footers.md

 * In order to manage inbound command flow and avoid buffer full conditions the serial buffer will hold an input line until there are at least 4 buffers available in the planner queue.
 This is to ensure that the line can be processed, and will not result in an exception.
 The current queue depth is 28 buffers, so at any given point no more than 24 buffers can be filled.

-## Current Flow Control Options
+## Current Flow Control Options in Master Branch
-The following methods are currently possible and supported
+The following methods are currently possible and supported in the Master Branch (build 380.xx)

 * XON/XOFF flow control with "blast".
 Configure $ex=1 and the TinyG emits XOFF and XON characters.
 The FTDI, when properly configured, sends characters until it's told to stop; resumes when XON is received.
 This is what Coolterm does if XON/XOFF is enabled.
 The advantage is that this is very simple and works very well; the disadvantage is that there is no convenient way to inject feedholds. _However,_ if the FTDI is _not_ configured to obey XON/XOFF from the TinyG, then the XON/XOFF characters will be passed on to the host and the controlling software must honor them.
 This is problematic because the XOFF may be received after the transmit buffers of the host software, OS, and FTDI are already loaded with data, and those will still be sent even if the host stops transmitting immediately.